jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 This repository concerns Kong plugins developed in Lua and uses the GNOME C libraries [libxml2](https://gitlab.gnome.org/GNOME/libxml2#libxml2) and [libxslt](https://gitlab.gnome.org/GNOME/libxslt#libxslt) (for XSLT 1.0).
 Part of the functions are bound in the [XMLua/libxml2](https://clear-code.github.io/xmlua/) library.
 Both GNOME C and XMLua/libxml2 libraries are already included in [kong/kong-gateway](https://hub.docker.com/r/kong/kong-gateway) Enterprise Edition Docker image, so you don't need to rebuild a Kong image.

-The XSLT Transformation can be managed with the [Saxon](https://www.saxonica.com/html/welcome/welcome.html) library too, which supports XSLT 2.0 and 3.0.
-With XSLT >= 2.0 there is a way for applying JSON <-> XML transformation with [fn:json-to-xml](https://www.w3.org/TR/xslt-30/#func-json-to-xml) and [fn:xml-to-json](https://www.w3.org/TR/xslt-30/#func-xml-to-json).
-The Saxon library is not included in the Kong Docker image, see [SAXON.md](SAXON.md) for how to integrate Saxon with Kong.
+The XSLT Transformation can also be managed with the [saxon](https://www.saxonica.com/html/welcome/welcome.html) library, which supports XSLT 2.0 and 3.0.
+With XSLT 2.0+ there is a way for applying JSON <-> XML transformation with [fn:json-to-xml](https://www.w3.org/TR/xslt-30/#func-json-to-xml) and [fn:xml-to-json](https://www.w3.org/TR/xslt-30/#func-xml-to-json).
+The saxon library is not included in the Kong Docker image, see [SAXON.md](SAXON.md) for how to integrate saxon with Kong.

 These plugins don't apply to Kong OSS.
 They work for Kong EE and Konnect.